lepskaleps/lepskaleps/README.md

 ## Hi there, I am Felipe Kauã 👋

-- 🔭 I'm working with full-stack development ...
+- 🔭 I'm working with software engineer and game dev...
-- 🌱 I’m currently learning Typescript, Nodejs and Data Bases ...
+- 🌱 I’m currently learning C#, C++ ...
-- 👯 I’m looking to collaborate on web development projects ...
 - 📫 How to reach me: call me on Gmail or LinkedIn ...

 <br><div>